Why Use a Template For Your SEO Proposals?

 Next, we have a section to demonstrate your SEO expertise by showing prospects their website's SEO score.
 This section includes key insights such as a site audit.
-Our site auditor automatically scans over 40 technical issues that can harm your prospects search engine visibility and affect user experience.
-By running this audit, you can build your agency's credibility by including a high level overview of current issues and highlight your plans to fix them.
+Our site auditor automatically scans over 40 technical issues that can harm your prospect’s search engine visibility and affect user experience.
+Running such an audi builds your agency's credibility because it provides a high level overview of current issues to then highlight your plans to fix them.

 3. Keyword Rankings

 Next, we have a section for keyword rankings.
 You can do this by quickly entering a few target keywords in our rank tracker and we'll show where the website currently ranks in search engines and the organic search volume.
 These rankings are essential to understanding where your prospective client currently stands in SERPs.
 In this section you can also highlight your plans to implement certain website changes or produce new content, both of which can push the business well above your competition.

 The next section of our proposal template consists of an overview of the prospects current backlinks.
 In addition to allowing other websites to send visitors to you, backlinks are critical to your keyword rankings as search engines take backlinks into account when deciding whether to display your prospect's website higher than the competition.

 In this section you can demonstrate your technical expertise by including key backlink metrics such as Trust Flow, Citation Flow, as well as the new and lost links over time.
 Also, be sure to mention the fact that your team only focuses on links from high-quality websites that are relevant to their industry.

 5. Next Steps

 Finally, every business proposal should conclude with the next steps that you want the prospect to take.
 In this section you can reiterate how you're going to address each of their business goals and fix any weaknesses that were uncovered above.
 In addition to the goals you have for the client, this section is where you can highlight the timeline and investment that's required for your services.